 The 10th Earl was very much in favour and was granted the Dukedom in 1701, together with a string of titles.
 Before that, however, he had raised a regiment know as the Earl of Argyle's Regiment of Foot, the unit tasked with the notorious Massacre of Glencoe, an episode inaccurately classed as an act of clan vengeance by the Campbells.

 The 2nd Duke was a famous soldier who commanded the Government Army at the Battle of Sheriffmuir which put paid to the Jacobite Rebellion of 1715 and was one of the first officers in the British Army to be promoted to the rank of Field Marshal.
 He instructed Vanbrugh to design a new Inveraray Castle befitting his elevated status.
 The Duke was created the Duke of Greenwich alongside the Argyll Dukedom, but the title lapsed without a direct male heir.

 His brother became the 3rd Duke of Argyll; another distinguished soldier who subsequently became the Lord Justice General of Scotland.
-He was responsible for developing the garden and surrounding poilicies in Inveraray, building the bridges, canalising the river to enhance its beauty through the grounds and building the watch tower overlooking the castle today.
+He was responsible for starting construction of the Castle and developing the garden and surrounding policies in Inveraray, building the bridges, canalising the river to enhance its beauty through the grounds and building the watch tower overlooking the castle today.

 On the brink of economic disaster

 The 4th and 5th Dukes were both renown soldiers and the far seeing efforts of the 5th Duke were almost destroyed by the 6th, a charming but dissolute playboy who left a string of debts and illegitimate children.

 His brother, the 7th Duke, fought hard to avoid disaster and the family fortunes were, to an extent, restored by the time of the 8th Duke who was a successful politician, a Cabinet Minister and Renaissance Man.